Olumuyiwaray/web-scrapper/Readme.md

-A simple web scrapping software
+# A simple web scrapping web application

-This web app is can be used to scrape data from various websites, most especially server-side rendered websites
+This web app is can be used to scrape data from various websites, most especially server-side rendered websites created with express, axios and cheerio

 ## Table of contents